-It is assumed you have already read through the Gear and Arena sections on this site before ready this guide, if not, you should do so first as there are concepts there that need to be understood first.
+It is assumed you have already read through the Gear and Arena sections on this site before reading this guide, if not, you should do so first as there are concepts there that need to be understood first.

 Skill points and Races in this build section should also be read first.

-The first thing you’ll need is lots of Magicka.
-There are many schools of thought on where to set the slider, but for a dedicated mage most recommend all the way to the left: 690 Magicka/200 Stamina.
+Many recommend all the way to the left: 690 Magicka/200 Stamina.
 If you are ever going to hold our own as mages against your natural enemies, the heavy weapons users, you are going to need to be able to go 3x health armour and still throw some magic around.
 However, even with 690 Magicka, you’re probably still going to want to wear a Magicka piece against most opponents or you risk losing access to your spells mid-round.
 You can wear 2 Magicka pieces, but you become rather soft with only 1 health piece and will therefore need to be skilled defensively.

-The second thing you need is lots of Magicka regeneration.
-A divine elven shield gets you 39 extra points per second, plus another 17 from a Magicka neck for 56/sec.
+Magicka regeneration rates should be high for a mage build.
+A divine Elven (or Chitin) shield gets you 39 extra points per second, plus another 17 from a Magicka neck for 56/sec.
 That’s the minimum for a viable mage.
-You will definitely see a difference, though, if you can push it even higher with divine elven or Chitin armour.
-Sorcerer rings and gloves can be a huge help as well, depending on what spells you use with them.
+You will definitely see a difference, though, if you can push it even higher with armour, Sorcerer rings etc,

-Offensive secondaries.
+Offensive secondaries

 Rings

 We go where the rings take us.
 As a general rule, you want to enchant every ring you get that has at least one offensive spell on it.
-You can safely confine yourself to +4’s and +5’s only, though, skip the +3’s and lower, or you risk getting locked into some fairly ineffectual builds due to Sunk Cost Fallacy.
+You can safely confine yourself to +4’s and +5’s only, though.
+Skip the +3’s and lower, or you risk getting locked into some fairly ineffectual builds due to Sunk Cost Fallacy.
 You can only get rings with 5 by crafting (or buying Double Imbuement (DI) rings) but you can buy emerald rings from enchanters with 4.

 A lot of the time, you’re going to end up with a primary offensive spell with a secondary offensive spell supporting it in some way, like causing conditions so EDOC kicks in, draining Stamina so they can’t dodge or bash you, or draining Magicka so they can’t Ward/Absorb.
 Usually, boost the primary on both rings, and the supporting spell on one ring (or no rings, in certain cases).